 The result: 4-2 (11-9, 11-6, 6-11, 12-10, 8-11, 12-10) for Werner Schlager, who became the 2003 World Champion.

-His words after the match reveal its importance for him and for the table tennis history, serving as a good summary of the whole tournament:
+His words after the match reveal its importance for him and for table tennis history, serving as a good summary of the whole tournament:

 My goal was the quarter finals and perhaps a medal if everything went my way, this is just unbelievable, playing and winning in front of a crowd of 10.000 people, all going crazy, it is like a dream.
-Players from over a hundred and thirty countries entered the tournament, over a billion play the sport in China and I’m world champion; it’s dream come true!
+Players from over a hundred and thirty countries entered the tournament, over a billion play the sport in China and I’m world champion; it’s a dream come true!